 There are times when competition between private sector companies drives innovation; other times, it creates redundancies or inefficiencies.

 Pre-competitive partnerships work exceptionally well when focused on addressing a shared social impact or sustainability challenge like human rights or water allocation—or when companies hope to advance systemic change.

 Here, pre-competitive partnerships offer corporate sustainability teams a chance to collaborate with competitors and peers, collectively pooling and channeling resources, expertise, and information to coordinate and scale more impactful solutions that help each partner better meet their business and sustainability goals.

-Take sustainability, for example.
+Let’s examine sustainability in the food and beverage sector, for example.
 Here, we benefit from greater collaboration between companies for several reasons: